 The requirements for upconversion, which limit the achievable efficiency and bandwidth, inherently filter out thermal noise from the surroundings.
-Only noise in the detectable bandwidth that co-propagates with the signal is upconverted and makes it to detection.
+The only noise in the detectable bandwidth that co-propagates with the signal is upconverted and makes it to detection.
 The rest of the thermal noise from the surroundings that would be detected by a conventional MIR detector is simply not upconverted.
 Similarly, a conventional MIR detector also has a significant amount of internal noise because of its own temperature, which is the reason why many MIR detectors are cryo-cooled.
-This noise contribution is also largely avoided after upconversion because hardly any thermally emitted photons exists at the upconverted wavelengths at room temperature.
+This noise contribution is also largely avoided after upconversion because hardly any thermally emitted photons exist at the upconverted wavelengths at room temperature.

 The two new sources of noise introduced in the upconversion scheme are significant enough to be observed in the 2.0 – 5.0 μm Spectrometers at sampling frequencies <0.1 Hz.
 In the Single-Wavelength Detectors, the contribution varies depending on wavelength and bandwidth, but its effect is always included in the specifications.

 However, it turns out (strictly speaking) that dispersion in the crystal in principle causes time blurring on very short time scales.
 In the most sensitive Single-Wavelength Detectors that NLIR manufactures, the effect will start becoming notable at modulation frequencies above 100 GHz.
 In the more broadband devices, it will be at even higher modulation frequencies.
-Consequently, none of the Single-Wavelength Detectors are affected by the dispersion-induced time blurring.
+Consequently, none of the Single-Wavelength Detectors is affected by the dispersion-induced time blurring.
 The Spectrometers are only affected in terms of slightly reduced sensitivity for input pulses shorter than 100 fs; the measured spectrum is not affected.

-A high-power laser inside the nonlinear crystal and by the desired optical bandwidth.
-A higher power and a narrower bandwidth gives a higher efficiency.
-For a wide bandwidth of 2.0 – 5.0 μm, the conversion efficiency is approx. 0.001, which for many applications, together with an appropriate near-visible light detector, still outperforms a standard MIR detector alternative in terms of noise-equivalent power.
-If a narrower bandwidth is desired, for example 3.3 – 5.0 μm, the conversion efficiency is> 0.01, and for a bandwidth of only 50 nm around 3.0 µm the conversion efficiency is> 0.1.
+A high-power laser and the desired optical bandwidth determine the efficiency of the upconversion process.
+Higher power and a narrower bandwidth give higher efficiency.
+For a wide bandwidth of 2.0 – 5.0 μm, the conversion efficiency is approx. 0.001.
+Combined with an appropriate near-visible light detector, that still outperforms a standard MIR detector alternative in terms of noise-equivalent power for many applications.
+If a narrower bandwidth is desired, for example, 3.3 – 5.0 μm, the conversion efficiency is> 0.01, and for a bandwidth of only 50 nm around 3.0 µm, the conversion efficiency is> 0.1.